Statistics show that if you are sitting at a table with four of your friends, one of you may be suffering from a mental illness.

 - Smoking, drinking or using drugs more than usual

 - Edgy, angry, anxious, fearful, combative, forgetful

 - Severe mood swings

 - Persistent thoughts that won’t go away

 Mental Health Impacts Job Productivity

-Each year, US employers lose between $79 to $105 billion from employee mental health and substance abuse issues.
+Each year, US businesses lose between $80 to $100 billion from mental health and substance abuse issues.

 Ralph had trouble concentrating at work because of his depression.
 He vaguely remembered that his Employee Assistance Program offered counseling benefits, through a phone consultation or meeting with a counselor in person.